azmainamin/brushing_up_on_react/brush_up_running_react.md

 ## [Webpack](https://webpack.js.org/concepts/)

-Bundles all of your front end resources into one or more modules so that they can comsumed in production.
+Bundles all of your front end resources into one or more modules so that they can consumed in production.
 Webpack is not restricted to just bundling resources.
 It minimizes files, transpiles and adds polyfills using babel, preprocesses and compiles css modules like SASS, etc.

 We pass an entry file to webpack and from there it traverses all the dependencies (probably recursively) from file to file.
 That's how webpack knows which resources it needs to include in the bundle.